stradetskyi/SimpleNeuron.AI/README.md

 It include Neuron class implementation with methods of Process Data and Train method that allow to train Neuron based on input and expected result info.

 # Examples
-It include 2 example how to train and use Neuron.
+It include 2 example how to train and use Neuron:
-First one is convertation from the Miles to Kilometers and vice versa.
+- First one is convertation from the Miles to Kilometers and vice versa.
-Secound one is converation from USD to UAH and vice versa (based on today's goodle course).
+- Secound one is converation from USD to UAH and vice versa (based on today's goodle course).

+You can see them as public methods in ProgramHelper.cs

 # Note
 Key values we should look on is: